apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**More evacuations issued for Blue 2 Fire near Ruidoso Saturday**
+**PGA Tour golfer Grayson Murray dead at 30**

-You can read more about it [here](https://www.kob.com/new-mexico/more-evacuations-issued-for-blue-2-fire-near-ruidoso-saturday/).
+You can read more about it [here](https://www.cnn.com/2024/05/25/sport/grayson-murray-death-pga/index.html).

 ## Requirements
 - Python 3.8